contagon/handbook/handbook/32-repentance-and-membership-councils.md

 In many places, priesthood leaders are required by law to report some illegal behaviors of which they become aware.
 For example, some states and countries require that child abuse be reported to law enforcement authorities.

-In some countries, the Church has established a confidential abuse help line to assist bishops and stake presidents.
-These leaders should promptly call the help line about every situation in which a person may have been abused﻿—or is at risk of being abused (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
+In countries that do not have a help line, a bishop who learns of abuse should contact his stake president, who should seek guidance from the area legal counsel at the area office.
+These leaders should promptly call the help line about every situation in which a person may have been abused—or is at risk of being abused (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
 It is available 24 hours a day, 7 days a week.

-In countries that do not have a help line, a bishop who learns of abuse should contact his stake president.
-He will seek guidance from the area legal counsel at the area office.
+In countries that do not have a help line, a bishop who learns of abuse should contact his stake president, who should seek guidance from the area legal counsel at the area office.

 For more information about reporting abuse, see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line) and [38.6.2.7](38-church-policies-and-guidelines.md#38627-legal-issues-relating-to-abuse).